minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Note: both failed/expired tokens and missing `verificationCode` result in a 401 (as the request could be retried with the correct token/verificationCode).
 The app will distinguish between the 2 states by looking at the body.

+### Test result retention

+When a user has retrieved their test result, they need to confirm in the CoronaCheck that it's the correct result and can then convert it to a QR code.
+This process is canceable by the user, and is not atomic (e.g. it could fail before a QR has been generated succesfully).
+To avoid the user ending up with neither a valid code nor a valid QR, the test result should not be immediately removed after succesful retrieval.
+A grace period of 10 minutes should be respected, so that if the user cancels the operation and re-enters the code, they can still retrieve their result.

+To avoid reuse of the code by multiple phones/users, the Signer Service will only sign each test result once, based on its `unique` field.

 ### Error states

 If an error occurs on the server, a proper 50x response should be returned.
 If such an error occurs, the CoronaCheck app will ask te user to try the request at a later time.